Talha, Inbox CEO Discuss Road To Makkah Project - UrduPoint

 Talha, Inbox CEO Discuss 'Road To Makkah' Project

-The Chief Executive Officer (CEO) of Inbox, a company working on the 'Road to Makkah' project in Pakistan, on Thursday called on Minister for Religious Affairs and Interfaith Harmony Senator Muhammad Talha Mahmood and gave him an inclusive briefing on the project.
+The Chief Executive Officer (CEO) of Inbox, a company working on the 'Road to Makkah' project in Pakistan, called on Minister for Religious Affairs and Interfaith Harmony Senator Muhammad Talha Mahmood and gave him an inclusive briefing on the project the other day

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th May, 2023 ):The Chief Executive Officer (CEO) of Inbox, a company working on the 'Road to Makkah' project in Pakistan, on Thursday called on Minister for Religious Affairs and Interfaith Harmony Senator Muhammad Talha Mahmood and gave him an inclusive briefing on the project.
+ISLAMABAD (UrduPoint / Pakistan Point News - 5th May, 2023 ):The Chief Executive Officer (CEO) of Inbox, a company working on the 'Road to Makkah' project in Pakistan, called on Minister for Religious Affairs and Interfaith Harmony Senator Muhammad Talha Mahmood and gave him an inclusive briefing on the project the other day.

 The minister told a terminal at the Islamabad International Airport (IIA) would be earmarked for Saudi immigration and customs authorities and Saudi immigration counters at the terminal would to be completed by May 8.